 The INDIRECT function is really cool as it opens up a lot of interesting combinations in Excel.

-We will use the power of the INDIRECT function right now on creating Dependent Dropdown Lists.
+We will use the power of the INDIRECT function right now on creating a Conditional Drop Down list Excel.

-Let us go through the steps in detail:
+Let us go through the steps on the dependent drop down list Excel in detail:

 STEP 1: We have our data ordered in the following columns: Category, Meat, Beverage, Breakfast.